shaw-rohit/DeepLocations/README.md

 2. Clean data
     - Drop unwanted columns
     - Only keep instances with GPS coordinates
+3. Download images
-3. Implement face recognition
+4. Implement face recognition
     - Identify all images with faces in them
     - Drop all such instances
-4. Develop a deep learning model
+5. Develop a deep learning model
     - Train the model based on tags linked to the GPS coordinates
     - Note accuracy and other metrics
     - Improvise wherever possible
-5. Test the model
+6. Test the model
     - With a different subset of images
     - Note accuracy and other metrics
     - Improvise wherever possible
-6. Create a fancy visualization
+7. Create a fancy visualization
-7. Make it to the hall of fame (result showcase)
+8. Make it to the hall of fame (result showcase)